EXAM DO’S & DON’TS

 Do ask questions in tutorials.
 They are extremely helpful, and you may feel more confident asking there than in a lecture hall.

 Do understand the exam regulations and paper format.
 Read through the regulations about plagiarism, exam hall guidelines, and make sure you plan ahead to get to examination halls.
-Check what times the exam buses organised by the University are going at.
+Check what times the exam buses are going at.